tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 Documentation created: dist/doc/html/husk/index.html
 {% endhighlight %}

-The resulting HTML file is basically what you'd see on Hackage.
+The output is like what you'd see on Hackage.
-But it's missing one thing:
+It's missing one thing:
 links to the source.
-Adding those requires an additional dependency.
+Adding those requires another dependency.
+It should be optional.
-Since not everyone that installs the package will be generating its documentation, let's make this an optional dependency.
+Not everyone who installs the package will generate its documentation.

 {% highlight hs %}
 -- husk.cabal